That’s what my son said of my little video attempt below. “Wow, that’s some depressing time travel.”

 Set in a fictional castle in Aberdeenshire, Ailish Sinclair’s debut novel, THE MERMAID AND THE BEAR, blends an often overlooked period of history, the Scottish witchcraft accusations, in particular the 1597 Aberdeen witchcraft panic, with a love story.

 Keep up to date with all my news by signing up to the mailing list.
-It’s a more intimate space than the blog, and always includes some exclusive photos.
-I aim to send it once a month, but don’t always succeed!
-If you would rather just hear about new books and offers, you can follow my Amazon author page.
+It’s a more intimate space than the blog and always contains some exclusive photos.
+If you would like to hear about new books and offers, you can follow my Amazon author page.

 My daughter and I took a little trip to London, baby! (originally posted 2014).
 It was a heady mix of excitement, fun, sore feet, poignant memories, ballet and food.
 This post is a veritable photo bomb, so continue reading only if you possess extreme picture viewing fortitude.